 - An Admission Grade Point Average (AGPA) of at least 3.0 or equivalent.
 An AGPA of 3.0 is the minimum to apply, but the actual AGPA accepted varies for each intake.
 Please contact the Faculty of Nursing about the AGPA being accepted for a specific intake.

 *King’s students who have both BIOL 200 (3) and BIOL 352 (3) will be considered by the University of Alberta (U of A) Faculty of Nursing to have completed their Anatomy/Physiology Requirements.

 **Medical Microbiology is not offered at King’s, but may be taken through the U of A or though distance education, with credits counting toward the King’s undergraduate program.
 Alternatively, this can be completed in the first semester of the BScN program at the U of A, which is only available for Fall intake.

 Note on 4 Year BScN Programs

-For students interested in starting at King’s and then transferring into a 4 year bachelor of nursing degree that is not an After Degree, King's can offer approximately 1 semester’s worth of transfer credit (consisting of science and elective classes).
-However, students should be aware that they will still need to spend four years at another institution to complete a 4 year BScN.
+For students interested in starting at King’s and then transferring into a 4-year bachelor of nursing degree that is not an After Degree, King's can offer approximately one semester’s worth of transfer credit (consisting of science and elective classes).
+Students should be aware that they will still need to spend four years at another institution to complete a 4-year BScN.